dikortis/LetsTalkETC/Episodes/Episode_11.md

-increase it by a certain amount doesn't mean that difficulty increases by the same amount it could get more difficult and so and so if it's if you just so this is going to get a little nasty so if you raise it to an exponent and that's called polynomial time and but then that's that's already difficult enough but then people they talk about exponential growth yeah and then that's the really bad really difficult situations and so you're saying that even you're saying the polynomial what
+increase it by a certain amount doesn't mean that difficulty increases by the same amount it could get more difficult and so and so if you just so this is going to get a little nasty so if you raise it to an exponent and that's called polynomial time and but then that's already difficult enough but then people they talk about exponential growth and then that's the really bad really difficult situations and so you're saying that even you're saying the polynomial what